 The international growth of COVID-19 has likely flipped your typical schedule into a jumble.

 Modern residences are tightly airtight, which is fantastic for energy efficiency.
-But it also means your indoor air can be more contaminated than the air outside.
-In fact, the says it can be two to five times inferior than outdoors.
-This can cause a problem, since the estimates we spend about 90% of our days indoors.
+But it also means your indoor air can be worse than the air outside.
+In fact, the EPA says it can be two to five times worse than outdoors.
+This can cause a problem, since we spend about 90% of our days indoors.

 Unsure which system is best for your house?
 Our skilled techs can perform an indoor air quality audit.
-We’ll test several details that impact your air, like dust levels, VOCs and ventilation.
 Based off of the outcome, we can then advise you on the best choice for your family’s distinct needs.

 Keep reading to find out more about the air quality solutions we provide.